-Original Equipment Manufacturer (OEM) Information
+III.
+Original Equipment Manufacturer (OEM) Information Packet

-Additional OEM information may be included.
-The OEM Information section of your Owner's Information Packet may contain information provided by individual systems manufacturers of equipment installed on your boat.
-Examples include the engine, engine control and electronics equipment.
+Additional OEM information may be included if provided by the manufacturer.
+The OEM Information Packet may contain information provided by individual systems manufacturers of equipment installed on your boat.
+Examples include engine, engine control and electronics equipment.
 Throughout the Owner's Manual you may be referred to information provided by manufacturers of specific systems.